Quantum geometry of bosonic Bogoliubov quasiparticles

 the differences of which,

 are directly proportional to the real and imaginary part of the off diagonal element $\eta^n_{12}$ of the SQGT, given by $g^n_{12}$ and $-B_{12}^n/2$.
-In this way, all off-diagonal components $\eta^n_{\mu\nu}=g^n_{\mu\nu}-iB^n_{\mu\nu}/2$ can be extracted from the linear response of the system, allowing (in principle) for a complete reconstruction of the SQGT from quasiparticle scattering rates.
+In this way, all off-diagonal components $\eta^n_{\mu\nu}=g^n_{\mu\nu}-iB^n_{\mu\nu}/2$ can be extracted allowing for a complete reconstruction of the SQGT from quasiparticle scattering rates.